AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-05-31-eleventy-build-info/index.md

 ---
 title: Add Build Info to an 11ty Site
-description: Expose information about your 11ty site at build time to all templates using global data.
-Among other things, this can be used to show your site's build time, package version, and the latest Git commit hash.
+description: Expose useful information about your Eleventy build to all of your templates using global data.
 keywords: [11ty, 11ty build]
 categories: [11ty, node, git]
 lastUpdated: 2022-07-21